junwon95/Web-Application-Study/readme.md

 ```
 src/main/resources/application.yml
 ```
-fill in your email account and password.
+fill in your gmail account and password.

 ## Working with Petclinic in your IDE